Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 The latter is particularly important when dealing with people.
 You can’t schedule too many different types of tasks within a short time frame (you have to consider the task switching penalty).
 Nor can you allocate so little time on a project that the resource never truly “gets” the project’s goals.

 This is where a resource plan can help.
-This document lists all your resources, how they are currently placed, and what how you can better utilize them on the project.
+This document lists all your resources, how they are currently placed, and how you can better utilize them on the project.

 Using a tool like Workamajig can make the process much easier.
 Workamajig will show you exactly how much time you’ve allocated for each resource on a daily/weekly/monthly basis at a glance.